Gokruzk/photo_manager/README.md

 # Photo Album Manager

-REST API for manage users' photos.
+This is a photo managemenr REST API with OAuth2 authentication, enabling secure user access, photo upload, and retrieval.
 Developing this project was a very interesting experience.
 It made me realize how important it is to have a well-structured project that allows changes and scaling without breaking everything.
 You can check [old_architecture](https://github.com/Gokruzk/photo_manager/tree/old_architecture) branch and you’ll see how everything was coupled.
 I also got in touch with testing for the first time, and thanks to this architecture, it was easier to understand how to write them.

 ## Installation and Configuration